ianmichels/marketo-measure-learn.en/help/definitions/crm-objects/opportunity-object.md

 # Opportunity Object

-This video breaks down the relationship between Bizible and the Opportunity object
+This video breaks down the relationship between Marketo Measure and the Opportunity object

 >[!VIDEO](https://video.tv.adobe.com/v/347223/?quality=12&learn=on)